arkemishub/phoenix_starter/README.md

 * Start Phoenix endpoint inside IEx with `iex -S mix phx.server`

+* If it is necessary clean old deps with `mix deps.clean --all`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).